cadocomp/IT/README.md

 # Remove-DuplicateItems
+forked from base to include on-prem Public Folders
 ## Getting Started

 This script will scan each folder of a given primary mailbox and personal archive (when